haydenwalker980/dtel/docs/Payment.md

 # How do I keep my number running?
+All DiscordTel numbers has a monthly cost of 500 credits.
+You may renew in 2 ways:

+* **Automatic**: 500 credits will be deducted every month from the account of the number's owner (Server owner or DM user) on the day of the expiry.
+* **Manual**: Type `>dial *233` in the channel that has DTel service enabled, then type the amount of months you want to renew for.
+It costs 500 credits to extend a number by a month.

 ## Check your balance
 You can use `>balance` in any channel, even the channel doesn't have DTel service enabled.
 The server must have DTel added, though.

 ## Earn some balance
 ### Transfer from Discoin system
-Credits earned from [Discoin](http://discoin.sidetrip.xyz)-participating bots can be transferred to DiscordTel.
+Credits earned from [Discoin](https://discoin.gitbook.io)-participating bots can be transferred to DiscordTel.
 See [here](https://discoin.gitbook.io/docs/users-guide) for commands and more details.
 DiscordTel's currency code is `DTS`.
+Note that exchange rates are dynamic, so check current rates [here](https://dash.discoin.zws.im/#/currencies).

+Should you have questions, please call Discoin Association at (0301) 347-2646 [0301-DISCOIN].

 ### Daily
 You can type `>daily` every day to get 80 credits.

 ### Lottery
 You can type `>lottery <Number of entries>` to enter the lottery.
-The draw is at EDT/EST 00:00 AM everyday.
 Each entry cost 5 credits and the money goes into the jackpot.

 ### Voting for us on listings
 You can vote for us on bot listings.
 For each vote, you will get 10 credits.